Exponentials as Substitutions and the Cost of Cut Elimination in Linear Logic: The Exponential Substitution Calculus

 \paragraph{Typing System} The typing rules are in \reffig{typing}.
-The formulas of IMELL and the deductive rules of the sequent calculus are standard, but for the decoration with proof terms and the side conditions about variable names.
+The formulas of IMELL and the deductive rules of the sequent calculus are standard, but for the decoration with proof terms and the side conditions about variable names of the form $\multiForm\#\multiFormtwo$, which is a shortcut for $\dom\multiForm\cap\dom\multiFormtwo = \emptyset$.
 Linear implication $\lolli$ is also referred to as \emph{lolli}.
 The only atomic formula that we consider, $\aform$, is multiplicative.
 There is no multiplicative unit because in presence of the exponentials $1$ can be simulated by $!(\aform \lolli\aform)$.
 We distinguish between multiplicative and exponential axioms, in order to decorate them with the corresponding kind of variable.

 Note that the weakening and contraction rules do not add constructors to terms.
 This is crucial in order to keep the calculus manageable.
 Note also that the decorations of the cut and $\lolliLeftRule$ rules are \emph{split}, as explained in the previous section.
 Clearly, typed terms are proper.
 We use $\tderiv \pof \multiForm \vdash \tm\hastype \form$ for a proof/typing derivation $\tderiv$ ending in that sequent.

 \paragraph{Contexts and Plugging} The broadest notion of context that we consider is \emph{general contexts} $\ctx$, which simply allow the hole $\ctxhole$ to replace any sub-term in a term.
 Because of split cuts and subtractions, the definition relies on the auxiliary notion of \emph{value context} $\vctx$.
 The definition also uses \emph{left contexts} $\lctx$, which are contexts under left constructors (or, for binary left constructors, under the right sub-term) that play a key role in the system---their use in defining $\ctx$ is just to keep the grammar compact (to fit it in the figure).